-The horses are between 13 and 13 and a half hands tall and weigh from 850 to 1000 lbs.
+Historically, the horses are between 13 and 13 and a half hands tall and weigh from 850 to 1000 lbs.

+We need to raise funds for an upgrade of the Preserve, including new, clean pastures.
 There are at least a dozen water holes in the fenced area.

-The horses eat: Shepherds needle, cow grass, various other grasses, Thatch Palms (dried leaves, green leaves and blossoms), Poison Wood after a fire when the oil has been burned away from it, small portions of Senna, at least one leguminous vine, briar, thistle, Amaranth and other plants not yet identified.
+The horses ate: Shepherds needle, cow grass, various other grasses, Thatch Palms (dried leaves, green leaves and blossoms), Poison Wood after a fire when the oil has been burned away from it, small portions of Senna, at least one leguminous vine, briar, thistle, Amaranth and other plants not yet identified.

 Similarly, the lack of reproduction is likely a result of several factors; the horses foaled successfully and consistently before their extended time on the farm.
 While they had other problems before they were brought into the Preserve, when they were able to ‘commute’ between forest and farm (before the hurricane) they had no reproductive problems.

 Barbs?
 Colonial Spanish?
 Initially, we were quite certain that we had Barbs.
 However, the terminology is not clear and definitions are open to debate.
 It was thought that when the Moors invaded Spain they upgraded the Spanish Horse with their Barb horses.
 Recent research and thought indicate that the reverse may be true: The Moors found the Spanish horse superior and upgraded their Barbs.
-No matter what they are named, our horses show Spanish Colonial, and are much closer to the Colonial than the derivative Paso Fino.
+No matter what they are named, our horses show Spanish, and are much closer to the Colonial than the derivative Paso Fino.

 Why do we call them wild?